jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

 **Quality and standards**

 ### 35 Revocation and suspension of consents
-(1) The Minister may at any time, by notice, revoke, or suspend for such period as he may determine, any consent given under section 20 or section 23, if he is of the opinion that—
+(1) The Minister may at any time, by notice, revoke, or suspend for such period as they may determine, any consent given under section 20, 22D, or 23, if they are of the opinion that—
   (a) the medicine can no longer be regarded as a medicine that can be administered or used safely for the purposes indicated in the application for consent, or in a notice deposited under section 24; or
   (b) the specifications and standards with respect to the manufacture of the medicine that were included in the terms of a consent can no longer be regarded as satisfactory; or
   (c) the efficacy of the medicine can no longer be regarded as satisfactory.